Landixbtw/weather_cli/README.md

 the topic.
 ### 🖌️ Design Choices

-The only design choice I really had was, were to put the image, if displayed.
+The only design choice I really had was, where to put the image, if displayed.
 It used to be at the right, next to the text.
-But there was no good way of determining the string length, of the output and still displaying the picture where I wanted it, since the text that was too long was in the bottom third of the picture and I could not get the string length and make the adjustement to the image placement.
+But there was no good way of determining the string length, of the output and still displaying the picture where I wanted it, since the text that was too long was in the bottom third of the picture and I could not get the string length and make the adjustment to the image placement.
 It does look good at the top, but the problem is that it takes forever to load / download.
 I might get some multithreading going and drawing the picture piece by piece.